 Rear door toward the roof line

-Set the swing-door end facing your eave so that walk-in loading and ground-throw share the same short, efficient path today.
+Set the swing-door end facing your eave so that walk-in loading and ground-throw work along the same efficient, clear path.

 Surface protection